To achieve our purpose we focus on four main activities:

 We keep supporters and volunteers up to date with what’s happening with Oasis Foundation Projects through a yearly newsletter.
 To subscribe to the Oasis Foundation newsletter, click here.

-You can read the Oasis Foundation Annual Report for 2018 by downloading this pdf.
+You can read the Oasis Foundation Annual Report for 2020 and future strategy by downloading this pdf.